TitoMoi/servihelper/README.md

 Available interface languages are at the end of the page.

 The sheet _(assignment)_ to distribute can be customized, so you can add your language when distributing.

-## The executable is not recognized on Mac

-Thats because i dont have an Apple developer Id, you must need to trust the binary in mac -> security tab -> general tab and below the section are the instructions to allow it.

-## ¿What can be done?

-All kinds of assignments can be created.
-You need to create the assignment types, rooms, and participants in advance.

 ## What cannot be done or implemented?